6 Best Reverse ETL Tools for 2025 and How to Choose One

 Security

-With GDPR fines, hacking incidents, and data breaches on the rise, security certifications like SOC 2 will be more significant than ever throughout 2024.
+With GDPR fines, hacking incidents, and data breaches on the rise, security certifications like SOC 2 are more significant than ever.

 Ease of use